BlogKubernetes

 You just broke DNS

 Egress deny includes UDP/53 to CoreDNS, so every name lookup fails and apps hang before they ever connect.
-Re-allow DNS next — this trips up almost everyone.
+Re-allow DNS in the very next policy — this trips up almost everyone on their first rollout.

 Step 2: allow DNS back